TCEN-ST/anonymous_submission_id4794/README.md

 | +enc dec pretrain* | 16.68 |
 | Our method | 17.05 |

-*We copy the number of baseline settings from <https://github.com/espnet/espnet/blob/master/egs/libri_trans/st1/RESULTS>.
+*We copy the result number of baseline settings from <https://github.com/espnet/espnet/blob/master/egs/libri_trans/st1/RESULTS>.
 We train our model following the same data preprocessing pipeline.

 ## Results for Transformer architecture on tst2013 (character decoder)
 We implement the Transformer backboned model following the paper